Many people suffer from lower back pain when bending forward without knowing why.

 When you’re standing, these multifidus muscles also have to work to keep your back stable.

-When you’re standing you’re always wobbling forward and backwards.
+When you’re standing, you’re always wobbling forward and backward.

-This usually happens when keeping your back extended to much.
-This happens especially in very flexible woman.
-They tend to extend their knees and ‘hang forward’.
+That usually happens when keeping your back overextended.
+It occurs mainly in a very flexible woman.
+They tend to extend their knees and ‘hang forward.’

-What happens is that your back is extended completely causing compression of your vertebrae’s.
+What happens is that your back is extended completely, causing compression of your vertebrae.
 It also switches off the stabilizing muscles in your back.

 Lower back pain when straightening up from bending